apache/openwhisk-wskdeploy/README.md

 <b>Note: Using "go get" for development is unsupported; instead, please use "go deps" for dependency management.</b>

-You might get this error when downloading `incubator-openwhisk-wskdeploy`:
+You might get this error when downloading `openwhisk-wskdeploy`:

      Cloning into ''$GOAPTH/src/gopkg.in/yaml.v2'...
      error: RPC failed; HTTP 301 curl 22 The requested URL returned error: 301